Human Subjects Research and the Internet

 - That the research presents no more than minimal risk of harm to subjects and involves no procedures for which written consent is normally required outside of the research context.

-The IRB may choose to waive signed consent documentation for Internet-based surveys if it meets one of these two conditions.
+The IRB may waive signed consent documentation for Internet-based surveys if it meets one of these two conditions.
+In such cases it is possible to use an online procedures for achieving consent that does not involve collecting signatures.
+Here are two templates for such procedures that may be adapted for use at the beginning of surveys: online consent templates.
 Consult the IRB administrator for more information about documentation waivers.

 Confidentiality, anonymity, privacy, and data security